hanzopgp/CleanCodeMemento/README.md

 ## Javadoc :

 - Javadoc is cool unless the project is only seen by the developer team
 - Don't use javadoc on each classes, functions if not needed.
-Indeed, javadoc automatism are enough for easy function or classe
+Indeed, javadoc automatism are enough for easy function or classes
 - No HTML in javadoc

+## Names :

+- Good names never need comments
+- Should be able to know what the variable contains just by reading its name
+- The length of a variable name should depend on the scope (e.g : i for a loop, long variable name for a global one)
+- It's the opposite for a function name, no one wants to call 50 times a long name function (e.g open())

 <hr>

 # Personal notes :

-- Nothing to see here right now
+- If a function returns a boolean and performs a test, its name should start by 'is'

 <hr>